milanglacier/minuet-ai.el/README.md

 - Streaming support to enable completion delivery even with slower LLMs
 - Accept completions continuously, one line at a time, so longer suggestions can be pulled in incrementally.
+- When your typed text matches the start of a suggestion, Minuet keeps the completion in sync of your typed text instead of clearing it, to avoid unnecessary LLM requests and conserving resources.

 **With minibuffer frontend**: